John Southers - Head Mechanic Emeritus

 reality and broke ground for the new Ken-Cliff Lanes.

-Glenn has completed the USBC Computerized Lane Inspector Program (CLIP), and was the first USBC
+Glenn has completed the USBC Computerized Lane Inspector Program (CLIP), was the first USBC

-Registered Volunteer in Ardmore.
-He holds USBC Level I Certified Coach & Fundamentals of Team Coaching
+Registered Volunteer in Ardmore and is SafeSport Trained.
+He holds USBC Level I Certified Coach & Fundamentals of

 of the OBCA since 2012, and as director for Carter County USBC from 8/1/12 through 7/31/18.